 After all, if you won't do it for her, who will?

 Even if your pet is advanced in age and has a less-than-clean mouth, know that some oral care is better than no oral care.
 And my Dental Gel makes it so easy to do.

-Order your Healthy Pets Dental Gel with Herbal Extracts today and know you may be making a great decision for your pet.
+Order your Dental Gel for Cats & Dogs with Herbal Extracts today and know you may be making a great decision for your pet.

 Don't put off your pet's dental care one more day.
 Order now.

 Important Note: If your pet is sensitive to essential oils, please consult your veterinarian prior to use/application.

 Q: "How much Dental Gel should I give to my pet?"

 To help clean very dirty teeth, apply 1 or 2 times daily after meals for the first 4 weeks.
 After that, apply 2 to 3 times per week (can be used daily), preferably before bedtime.

 For fastest results, apply gel directly to teeth and gum line.
 Withhold food and water for at least 30 minutes after applying so the gel can mix with saliva and coat teeth and gums.
 Use the following amounts:

 - Cats (2+ lbs.)
 1/16 tsp.